-- 1. The supervisor is the guarantor of the specialization programme of the doctoral student and their dissertation thesis.
+- (1) The supervisor is the guarantor of the specialization programme of the doctoral student and their dissertation thesis.
 The doctoral student consults with their supervisor in particular the matters related to their studies.
 The supervisor has the right to attend all sessions linked to the doctoral student's studies, including any hearings of the Disciplinary Commission.
-The supervisor comments on all matters of the doctoral student and is informed without any unnecessary delays about the decisions taken. - 2.
-Professors, docents and Doctors of Science (Dr.Sc.) can become supervisors.
-Other distinguished professionals can become supervisors following an approval by the relevant Scientific Council based on a proposal by the dean or Rector. - 3.
-The supervisor, through the head of the training centre, proposes a general subject or topic for the dissertation thesis.
+The supervisor comments on all matters of the doctoral student and is informed without any unnecessary delays about the decisions taken. - (2) Professors, docents and Doctors of Science (Dr.Sc.) can become supervisors.
+Other distinguished professionals can become supervisors following an approval by the relevant Scientific Council based on a proposal by the dean or Rector. - (3) The supervisor, through the head of the training centre, proposes a general subject or topic for the dissertation thesis.
 Following an approval by ORO and the dean pursuant to Article 21, Para 7 (a), the topic is published for the admission procedure.
 The supervisor participates in the admission procedure of applicants accepted for the topic of the dissertation thesis they have proposed.
 During the admission examination, the supervisor has the right of veto on the decisions to admit applicants to study the topic they have proposed.

-- 4. Following an approval of the supervisor, the head of the training centre submits a proposal to appoint them supervisor of the given doctoral student.
-The dean appoints the supervisor of the given topic of the dissertation thesis and the accepted doctoral student. - 5.
-In case it is proven that the supervisor does not fulfil their duties, they can be dismissed.
-The dismissal is carried out by the dean based on a proposal of the chair of the Specialization Committee and following an agreement with the head of the training centre. - 6.
-The supervisor participates in discussions, state doctoral examinations (hereinafter as "SDZ") and the presentation and defence of the dissertation theses of their doctoral students, including the closed sessions.
-They cannot be members of the SDZ committee and the committee for the presentation and defence of the dissertation thesis which take decisions on their doctoral student. - 7.
-During the course of the studies, the supervisor is the co-author of the results of the doctoral student's activities, in proportion to their creative participation therein. - 8.
-At any given time, the supervisor can supervise no more than 5 doctoral students.
-The dean may authorize an increase in this number for individual supervisors upon a proposal of the Specialization Committee, in particular based on the results of their doctoral students' studies. - 9.
-The supervisor carries out continuous monitoring of the doctoral student's fulfilment of ISP.
-They regularly, at least once a year, present an assessment of the fulfilment of ISP in writing to the head of the training centre and the chair of ORO. - 10.
-Supervisors supervise dissertation theses exclusively on topics in which they are experts.
+- (4) Following an approval of the supervisor, the head of the training centre submits a proposal to appoint them supervisor of the given doctoral student.
+The dean appoints the supervisor of the given topic of the dissertation thesis and the accepted doctoral student. - (5) In case it is proven that the supervisor does not fulfil their duties, they can be dismissed.
+The dismissal is carried out by the dean based on a proposal of the chair of the Specialization Committee and following an agreement with the head of the training centre. - (6) The supervisor participates in discussions, state doctoral examinations (hereinafter as "SDZ") and the presentation and defence of the dissertation theses of their doctoral students, including the closed sessions.
+They cannot be members of the SDZ committee and the committee for the presentation and defence of the dissertation thesis which take decisions on their doctoral student. - (7) During the course of the studies, the supervisor is the co-author of the results of the doctoral student's activities, in proportion to their creative participation therein. - (8) At any given time, the supervisor can supervise no more than 5 doctoral students.
+The dean may authorize an increase in this number for individual supervisors upon a proposal of the Specialization Committee, in particular based on the results of their doctoral students' studies. - (9) The supervisor carries out continuous monitoring of the doctoral student's fulfilment of ISP.
+They regularly, at least once a year, present an assessment of the fulfilment of ISP of the doctoral student in writing to the head of the training centre and the chair of ORO.
+If the supervisor declares that the study obligations are not fulfilled, they will discuss this within 30 days with ORO.
+If ORO proposes that the study should be terminated for failure to fulfil study obligations, the dean will either set a reasonable deadline for rectification, or they will terminate the study. - (10) Supervisors supervise dissertation theses exclusively on topics in which they are experts.
 Applicants or students cannot require appointment of supervisors for different topics.